-Repetition: Markets are excellent teachers, but without profit-loss feedback the students cannot learn from their mistakes and discover price.
+Repetition: Markets are excellent teachers, but without profit-loss feedback, the students cannot learn from their actions and discover price.
 Having multiple periods with a break between each period for students to reflect is helpful.

-Valuation Schedule: Backward induct from the demand-surge and price ceiling manipulations.
-Each of those manipulations should show a noticeable difference in total transactions.
+Valuation Schedule: Backward induct from the demand increase manipulation.
+This manipulation should show a noticeable difference in total transactions.
 That means think carefully about the baseline valuation schedule, or follow our lead.

-With the demand surge, drivers that previously were reluctant to be on the road because of cost concerns would now all of sudden be willing to provide rides again.
-You can create that kind of effect by simply increasing the value range for demands while keeping supply side constant.Building on the recommendation, if group size is 16 (and each buyer/seller has three units to buy/sell) you can recruit all the additional supply (24 compared to 15 in the baseline) by setting the minimum value of the demand curve to the maximum cost on the supply curve.
-With the default supply parameters this mean changing the demand curve to 120 (min) and 170 (max).Given the selected parameters there should be a noticeable difference in how many were able to buy/sell their third unit in the demand-surge in the Demand-Surge games.
-This opens up conversations about how additional units were supplied to the market because demanders started to bid more for each unit.
+Using the selected parameters, there should be a noticeable difference in how many were able to buy/sell their third unit in the demand-surge in the Demand-Surge games.
+This opens up conversations about how additional units were supplied to the market because buyers started to bid more for each unit.
 Of course, it is also useful to focus on the transaction prices and how behavior adjusts to converge to a new equilibrium price when there is a shift in demand.